Exceptional veterinary care for happy, healthy pets in Cairns

 Canine Parvovirus Dog Vaccinations

-Protect your puppies (and dogs) from Canine Parvovirus with a timely vaccination.
 Canine Parvovirus can affect dogs of all ages but is most common in puppies.
 It attacks the intestines, causing bloody diarrhoea, vomiting and severe pain.
 Even with intensive care, some dogs do not survive.
 The virus spreads through dog faeces and remains in the environment long after waste is removed.
 Direct contact with infected dogs is not necessary for transmission.
 Due to its persistence, contaminated areas must be disinfected with a strong cleaner to prevent further spread.
 Parvovirus outbreaks are frequent, especially in summer, with around 20,000 cases reported annually in Australia.
 Vaccination is the best defence against this highly contagious disease.

 Canine Hepatitis